How much recovery time do you need after having a tooth pulled?

 Returning to routine non-strenuous activities (going to an office job, attending class, shopping) the next day should present no problem.
 If you have more aggressive or involved activities in mind (including during the next several days) you should clear them with your dentist.

-- After a short period of recuperation, you may be able to return to non-strenuous activities even the same day of your surgery.
+- After a short period of recovery, you may be able to return to non-strenuous activities even the same day of your surgery.

 - With extractions involving small-sized wounds whose bleeding has been easily controlled (think small single-rooted tooth vs. large multi-rooted molar), returning to moderate physical activity the day following your extraction may be permissible too.